metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

 - `cluster_bootstrap_timeout` (String) ClusterBootstrapTimeout is the time limit for bootstrapping a cluster.
 Once this timeout is reached, the Galera recovery state is reset and a new cluster bootstrap will be attempted.
+- `cluster_downscale_timeout` (String) ClusterDownscaleTimeout represents the maximum duration for downscaling the cluster's StatefulSet during the recovery process.
 - `cluster_healthy_timeout` (String) ClusterHealthyTimeout represents the duration at which a Galera cluster, that consistently failed health checks, is considered unhealthy, and consequently the Galera recovery process will be initiated by the operator.
 - `cluster_monitor_interval` (String) ClusterMonitorInterval represents the interval used to monitor the Galera cluster health.
+- `cluster_upscale_timeout` (String) ClusterUpscaleTimeout represents the maximum duration for upscaling the cluster's StatefulSet during the recovery process.
 - `enabled` (Boolean) Enabled is a flag to enable GaleraRecovery.
 - `force_cluster_bootstrap_in_pod` (String) ForceClusterBootstrapInPod allows you to manually initiate the bootstrap process in a specific Pod.
 IMPORTANT: Use this option only in exceptional circumstances.
 Not selecting the Pod with the highest sequence number may result in data loss.
 IMPORTANT: Ensure you unset this field after completing the bootstrap to allow the operator to choose the appropriate Pod to bootstrap from in an event of cluster recovery.
 - `job` (Attributes) Job defines a Job that co-operates with mariadb-operator by performing the Galera cluster recovery . (see [below for nested schema](#nestedatt--spec--galera--recovery--job))
 - `min_cluster_size` (String) MinClusterSize is the minimum number of replicas to consider the cluster healthy.
 It can be either a number of replicas (1) or a percentage (50%).
 If Galera consistently reports less replicas than this value for the given 'ClusterHealthyTimeout' interval, a cluster recovery is iniated.
-It defaults to '1' replica.
+It defaults to '1' replica, and it is highly recommendeded to keep this value at '1' in most cases.
+If set to more than one replica, the cluster recovery process may restart the healthy replicas as well.
 - `pod_recovery_timeout` (String) PodRecoveryTimeout is the time limit for recevorying the sequence of a Pod during the cluster recovery.
 - `pod_sync_timeout` (String) PodSyncTimeout is the time limit for a Pod to join the cluster after having performed a cluster bootstrap during the cluster recovery.